 After the TID number is added to the property on the tax roll, DOR authorizes the allocation of tax increments each year.
 By April 15 each year, the municipal clerk must pay the administrative certification fee (\$150 per TID).
 When the municipality pays this fee, the TID is considered active and DOR calculates the increment for that year.
+Review sec.
+66.1105(6)(ae), Wis.
+Stats. for more information on the annual fee.
 For DOR to calculate the increment, the assessor must also e-file the Municipal Assessment Report (MAR) before the second Monday in June.